A Message to Parents

 Wisconsin Department of Transportation Secretary

-In Wisconsin, teens are involved in fatal crashes twice as often as all other drivers.
 To reduce teen driver deaths and injuries, all states, including Wisconsin, have enacted Graduated Driver Licensing (GDL) laws.
 These laws phase in driving privileges for teen drivers over a period of months.
-GDL laws save lives; we see this in the data.
-One fatal crash is one too many.
-However, since enacting graduated driver licensing in 2000, the number of annual fatal crashes involving teen drivers has decreased more than 60%.
-GDL laws that require 50 or more hours of supervised driving, restrict nighttime driving, and limit the number of passengers a new driver can have in the car significantly reduce teen fatalities.
+GDL laws that require 50 or more hours of supervised driving, restrict nighttime driving, and limit the number of passengers a new driver and have in the car significantly reduce teen fatalities.
 Please know and enforce Wisconsin’s GDL requirements with the young driver you are sponsoring; they can save your teen’s life.
 You will find them in the middle section of this guidebook.

 We’ve designed this handbook to guide you through the process of behind-the-wheel training.
 Use it, practice together often and master each section to ensure that your teen develops safe and responsible driving skills.
 Buckle up, put your cell phone away, obey the speed limit and enjoy this exciting experience.